Philip McClintock, MEd

 Instructor in Education

-Coach McClintock is in his third season as an assistant coach with the men's basketball program.
+Coach McClintock is in his fourth season as an assistant coach with the men's basketball program.

 Before coming to OU, McClintock was the head boys’ basketball coach (2012-15) at Salem High School in Salem, Mo.
 While at SHS, he coached eight All-Conference performers, four All-District performers, and led Salem High to its first winning record (14-11) in eight years during the 2014-15.